-Subsidiaries of Montpelier manage our reinsurance underwriting decisions and provide us with the services of our CEO and our CFO.
-Through this relationship, we leverage Montpelier's reinsurance underwriting expertise and infrastructure to conduct our business.
+Subsidiaries of Endurance manage our reinsurance underwriting decisions and provide us with the services of our CEO and our CFO.
+Through this relationship, we leverage Endurance's reinsurance underwriting expertise and infrastructure to conduct our business.

-Our consolidated results of operations for the year ended December 31, 2014 and for the period from June 24, 2013 to December 31, 2013 were as follows:
+Our consolidated results of operations for the years ended December 31, 2015 and 2014 and the period from June 24, 2013 to December 31, 2013 were as follows: